rameshvoltella/Hash-Tags-Android/README.md

 Hash-Tags-Android
 =================

-This is a sample of handling hast tag that cointain in a text,the tags are clickable and user can do specifc actions for the corresponding hash tags.
+This is a sample of handling hash tags that contain in a text,the tags are clickable and user can do specifc actions for the corresponding hash tags.
 Some Screenshots are given below
 <p><b>1.Screen one </b></p>
 <p><a href="https://raw.githubusercontent.com/rameshvoltella/Hash-Tags-Android/master/Screenshot_2014-07-23-20-41-05.png" target="_blank"><img src="https://raw.githubusercontent.com/rameshvoltella/Hash-Tags-Android/master/Screenshot_2014-07-23-20-41-05.png" alt="Screenshot one" style="max-width:100%;"></a></p>